 - Walk along the Sentosa boardwalk

-P.S.: Use of the boardwalk was free during the SG50 celebrations month, which is when I went.
-I believe they charge a small fee now.
+P.S.: Use of the boardwalk was free during the SG50 celebrations month, which is when we went.
+We believe they charge a small fee now.

 - Sit by the waterfall and explore the caverns

 When you enter Sentosa Island through the boardwalk, you’ll find that most of the main attractions are to your right.
 But if you veer left, you’ll find yourself in a cool sandstone cavern by a tranquil waterfall.
-I sat on the slippery rocks and marvelled at the hanging structures in the cave.
-The best part was I was absolutely alone – the other visitors were probably too busy forking up money to enter Universal Studios!
+We sat on the slippery rocks and marvelled at the hanging structures in the cave.
+The best part was we were absolutely alone – the other visitors were probably too busy forking up money to enter Universal Studios!

 - Pose in front of Universal Studios and the casino

 Say you really don’t feel like spending all day at Universal Studios but your friends and family back home will greet you with aghast expressions if you do tell them that.
 What you do is pose in front of the rotating Universal Studios globe and look suitably excited for a photograph.
 It makes for a great picture anyway!

 There is also a casino inside the glitzy mall and we were extremely curious about its internal goings-on.
 Alas, there was a fee to merely enter the casino.
 So we satisfied ourselves with a photo at its entrance (thankfully, there’s no fee for that).